Psypher1/speaker-rider/README.md

 > Last modified August 15th, 2023.

-Hi, thanks for looking at my speaker rider! 💖

-This is a set of requirements and standards for accepting an offered speaking slot.
-The points here are all things I believe conferences should be doing anyway to make for a more accessible, equitable event for everybody involved.
+## Intro
+Hi there!
+First, I'm delighted that you're interested in having me speak at your event.
+I truly love what I do, and I'm always excited for another opportunity to share my knowledge and viewpoints with others.
+That said, I do have some requirements and standards for accepting an offered speaking slot, submitting to an open CFP, or engaging in any kind of promotion for an event (yes, including retweets).

 ## TLDR

 - **Accessibility**: Be it, whether in-person and/or online
 - **Accommodations**: Pay for travel expenses and my ticket
+- **Code of Conduct**: Have a real one

 ## Accessibility